RaitaroH/rofi-tools/README.md

 The rofi/dmenu scripts I use.
 Edit is required for personal use because I removed my personal folders and alike.

+Everything is named `d*` because it used to use dmenu instead.
+If you have dmenu just change a var in the script.
+Pretty easy.

 ## dCheat

 Requires `pip install cheat`.
 See any cheats you have in vim.